W. H. Auden: Britain and Europe, 1928–1938

 In late 1928, Auden left Britain for nine months, going to Berlin, perhaps partly as an escape from English repressiveness.
 In Berlin, he first experienced the political and economic unrest that became one of his central subjects.
 Around the same time, Stephen Spender privately printed a small pamphlet of Auden's Poems in an edition of about 45 copies, distributed among Auden's and Spender's friends and family; this edition is usually referred to as Poems [1928] to avoid confusion with Auden's commercially published 1930 volume.

 On returning to Britain in 1929 he worked briefly as a tutor.
-In 1930 his first published book, Poems (1930), was accepted by T. S. Eliot for Faber and Faber, and the same firm remained the British publisher of all the books he published thereafter.
+In 1930 his first published book, Poems (1930), was accepted by T. S. Eliot for Faber & Faber, and the same firm remained the British publisher of all the books he published thereafter.
 In 1930, he began five years as a schoolmaster in boys' schools: two years at the Larchfield Academy in Helensburgh, Scotland, then three years at the Downs School in the Malvern Hills, where he was a much-loved teacher.
 At the Downs, in June 1933, he experienced what he later described as a "Vision of Agape", while sitting with three fellow teachers at the school, when he suddenly found that he loved them for themselves, that their existence had infinite value for him; this experience, he said, later influenced his decision to return to the Anglican Church in 1940.

 During these years Auden's erotic interests focused, as he later said, on an idealised "Alter Ego" rather than on individual people.
 His relationships (and his unsuccessful courtships) tended to be unequal either in age or intelligence; his sexual relations were transient, although some evolved into long friendships.
 He contrasted these relationships with what he later regarded as the "marriage" (his word) of equals that he began with Chester Kallman in 1939, based on the unique individuality of both partners.

 In 1935 Auden married Erika Mann (1905–1969), the bisexual novelist daughter of Thomas Mann, when it became apparent that the Nazis were intending to strip her of her German citizenship.
 Mann had asked Christopher Isherwood if he would marry her so she could become a British subject.
 He declined but suggested she approach Auden, who readily agreed to a marriage of convenience.
 Mann and Auden never lived together, but remained on good terms throughout their lives and were still married when Mann died in 1969.
 She left him a small bequest in her will.
 In 1936, Auden introduced actress Therese Giehse, Mann's lover, to the writer John Hampson, and they too married so that Giehse could leave Germany.